Email Home Page

 Direct current (DC) is the type of current that is supplied by batteries.
 The electrical force exerted by the battery is constant.
 This does not mean that it never changes, but it is not constantly changing polarity.
 The "difference of potential" (means the same as voltage) stays either positive or negative with respect to its "reference" (usually designated as ground).

 Alternating current is different from DC in that it "periodically" changes polarity.
 "Periodically" in the United States is 120 times/second.
 This is 60 complete cycles per second.
-I will go into more detail about different types of AC voltage measurements later in this tutorial.
+Different ways to express the amplitude/magnitude of an AC waveform will be covered on an upcoming page.

 If you look at the diagram above you will see that the DC voltage is constant.
-The AC voltage is continuously changing.
+The AC waveform (a sine wave in this example) is continuously changing.
 Let's say that the voltage of "Z" is 10 volts DC.
 The AC waveform has a few points on it marked.
-The voltages at those points are listed below.
+The instantaneous voltage at those points are listed below.
 Please understand that the voltages are only at that point in time.
 If the waveform voltage was measured with a volt meter, it would read approximately 10 volts AC.
 All voltages are referenced to the black line.

 A. 11 volts B. 2 volts C. 5 volts D. -5 volts E. -13 volts